Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 Could a game use rolls against even odder scores, like HP Roll?
 Move Roll?

 What you’d use those for, I don’t know.
 In rules that use HP as an abstract stand-in for mass, rolls and comparisons involving HP Roll could be put to some use.
-In mapless, abstract combat, a Move Roll could be used to answer the question “did you get far enough from the danger?”
+In mapless, abstract combat positioning, a Move Roll could be used to answer the question “did you get far enough from the danger?”

 I leave these things to tinkerers.
 I only note that by pressing the ST Roll Table into service here, you get the effect by which HP 6 yields a roll that’s 10 higher than HP 3, Move 2 yields a roll that’s 10 higher than Move 1, and so on.
 Cool, if that’s what you need for some rules idea.

 (A tangent: There’s already a tool for creating mods based on relative difference in Move scores: the Size and Speed/Range Table.
 That table readily yields a mod of +2 for every (rough) doubling of Move, a number you can use as a mod or use as a roll by adding 10.
-It’s the same deal as using the ST Roll Table, with a much coarser grain.)
+It’s the same deal as using the ST Roll Table, but with a much coarser grain.)

 Feats of weight